lorcanrae/ab-test-cookie-cats/README.md

 to analyse the impact on the Total Number of Gamerounds played per player, Day 1 Retention and  Day 7 Retention when the gate was moved from Level 30 to Level 40.

-A bootstrap analysis and z-test was performed on the Day 1 and Day 7 Retention.

-A bootstrap and Mann-Whitney U test was performed on the number of gamerounds played per player.

-It was found that there is adequate evidence to suggest that Day 1 Retention and Day 7 Retention was higher when the gate is at Level 30.
-There where no statistically meaningful insights derived from the number of gamerounds played per player.

 <p align='center', float='left'>
   <img src='https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg' width='50'>
   <img src='https://raw.githubusercontent.com/devicons/devicon/1119b9f84c0290e0f0b38982099a2bd027a48bf1/icons/numpy/numpy-original.svg' width='50'>
   <img src='https://raw.githubusercontent.com/devicons/devicon/2ae2a900d2f041da66e950e4d48052658d850630/icons/pandas/pandas-original.svg' width='50'>
   <img src='https://seaborn.pydata.org/_images/logo-mark-lightbg.svg' width='50'>
 </p>

+## AB Testing

+A bootstrap analysis and z-test was performed on the Day 1 and Day 7 Retention.

+The `sum_gamerounds` was found to be non-normally distributed.
+A Mann-Whitney U test and bootstrap analysis was performed on the number of gamerounds played per player.

+## Results

+It was found that there is adequate evidence to suggest that Day 1 Retention and Day 7 Retention was higher when the gate is at Level 30.
+There where no statistically meaningful insights derived from the number of gamerounds played per player.

 ## Data